IntranelConsulting/mythic.nz/src/code-of-conduct.md

 ## Editor Content

-We do not want to censor or otherwise restrict your content, creativity, and gameplay.
+We do not want to censor or otherwise restrict your content, creativity, or gameplay.
 TTRPGs sometimes explore difficult and dangerous themes.
 That's fine.
 However, if you are using Mythic to create and/or share abusive, harmful, hateful, or otherwise offensive content, it is at the discretion of our team to ban the offending user from our platform.
 This will usually be a last resort action following warnings and attempted communication with the user.

 The context of the content and its sharing is key here.
-If you are writing an adventure that includes players coming across a group of slavers, that's probably acceptable.
+If you are writing an adventure that includes characters coming across a group of slavers, that's probably acceptable.
 But if you're writing a manifesto about how a group of real world people should be enslaved, that will not be tolerated.

 The following is a _non-exhaustive_ list of content that would be at risk of deletion and the creator being banned from Mythic.